metno/esd/_pages/examples.md

 diagram(x)
 ```

-Figure 7: Examples of ‘cumugram’, ‘wheel’, ‘climvar’, and ‘diagram’ plots.
-The ‘cumugram’ shows how the mean value of some variable has evolved from the start of the year and compares this curve to previous years.
-The graphics produced by ‘wheel’, on the other hand, emphasises how the seasonal variations affect the variable, e.g. whether some extremes tend to be associated with a specific season.
-Panel c shows results produced by ‘climvar’ shows the year-to-year statistics for a variable, e.g. the standard deviation of the temperature on February 1st.
-The ‘diagram’ method can be used in different context, and for a ‘station’ object, it produces graphics that compare the day-to-day values with those of previous years.

 ## Example 2.9 on how to process the data and visualise the trend of the time series
 ```R
 # Get 2m temperature data for Ferder and calculate annual mean